Building a New Custom Home? Talk to an Attorney FIRST and Save Yourself Money

 As mentioned above, contractors are not always the best communicators.
 They also aren’t lawyers.
 Despite these two things, they often draft the contracts for their projects.

 Due to this, many items in their contracts are often unclear.
-The completion date and how that date can change needs to be well-defined and often, is not.
-The process for acceptance of the home and transfer of title needs to be exact, and often, is not.
+The completion date and how that date can change need to be well-defined, and often, they are not.
+The process for accepting the home and transferring title needs to be exact, and often, it is not.
 The process for handling subcontractors and their payment needs to be clear, and often, it is not.

-How can you be sure that all of these steps in the process are clearly outlined?
+How can you be certain that all the steps in the process are clearly outlined?

 The Solution

-The good news is that the solution is simple: speak with and be advised by an experienced real estate attorney before signing a contract for your custom build.
+The good news is that the solution is straightforward: consult an experienced Georgia real estate attorney before signing a contract for your custom-built home.

 • An experienced real estate attorney can ensure the contractors and subcontractors are qualified to do the work by verifying their licenses and permits.

-• They can cater a contract to your needs – a custom contract for a custom home – so everything is addressed.
+• They can tailor a contract to your needs – a custom contract for a custom home – so everything is addressed.

-• They can ensure the contractor follows their word and address any deviations as they come, instead of six months after the contractor has abandoned the job site.
+• They can ensure the contractor follows through on their word and address any deviations as they arise, instead of six months after the contractor has abandoned the job site.

-• They can be a liaison between the lender and the contractor, balancing their needs.
+• They can serve as a liaison between the lender and the contractor, balancing their respective needs.

 • They can create processes for change orders, financing, completion dates, acceptance and transfer, and everything in between.

-• Not only could they save you money by catching and solving potential mistakes in a custom home, but also, having a lawyer from the beginning saves on potential litigation costs.
+• Not only can they save you money by catching and resolving potential mistakes in a custom home, but also having a lawyer from the beginning can save on potential litigation costs.

 • It is often more expensive and time-consuming to clean up the mess after it happens than to keep something orderly and controlled while it is happening.

-• You can factor legal costs into your budget from the outset instead of having to figure out where to scrounge up cash after you spent your savings on your dream home.
+• You can factor legal costs into your budget from the outset instead of having to figure out where to scrounge up cash after you spend your savings on your dream home.